mostafa-abokhadra/ALX-foundations/2-week-3.md

 ## third week

+### content
+- The Daily 3: Morning Pages
+- GCGOs: Why they are challenges/opportunities and tech solutions in the space
+- Problem Definition
+- Problem Solving Approaches
+- The McKinsey Problem-Solving Framework
+- The Cool Head, Warm Heart Framework
+- Problem Statements
+- Asking the Right Questions
+- Hypothesis Formation
+- Google Workspace—Sheets and Slides
+-
 ### Morning pages
 Morning Pages are a concept from the classic bestselling book on creativity The Artist’s Way by Julia Cameron